File System

 Read and write an inode

-Your next task is to implement mydisk_read and mydisk_write.
-Intuitively, mydisk_read involves the following steps.
+Your next task is to implement the mydisk_read and mydisk_write functions.
+At a high level, mydisk_read involves the following steps.

-• Read an inode block and find the struct inode corresponding to the ino argument.
+- Read an inode block, and find the

 The steps for mydisk_write are similar with one key difference.
-If the offset argument is larger than (or equal to) the inode size, you need to remove some blocks from the free list and add them into the linked list of the inode.
-This is likely the trickiest part in this project.
-In general, make sure that you have updated all the 4 disk regions correctly.
+If the offset argument is larger than (or equal) the size field in the struct inode, remove offset-size+1 blocks from the free list, and add these blocks to the inode.
+In other words, when writing to a large offset, you should expand the size of the inode by taking blocks from the free list.
+This is likely the trickiest part in this project, and make sure that you have updated all the 4 regions in the disk layout correctly.

-After implementing these two functions, egos-2000 should be able to run normally.
+After implementing the two functions, egos-2000 should be able to boot and run normally.

-Your last task is to implement mydisk_getsize and mydisk_setsize. getsize should be easy since it is a subset of the read function.
-For setsize, you can start by implementing the case of nblocks being 0.
-Then you can think about how to design helper functions that are shared by setsize and write when nblocks is not 0.
+You can now implement mydisk_getsize and mydisk_setsize. getsize should be easy since it is basically the first step of mydisk_read.
+For setsize, start by implementing the case of nblocks being 0.
+For a non-zero nblocks, you can try to design helper functions shared by setsize and write which change the size of an inode.

 Since egos-2000 does not use these functions, we provide a separate testing framework.